harshita25oli/School_mangement/README.md

 # School_mangement
-Handle the student and teachers data
+Handle the student and teachers data.